-Supporting institution(s): State and local government leaders, civil society stakeholders, academia, advocates, and technologists around the country."
-The map visualizes community-based initiatives and includes demographic information.
+This commitment aims to update an online interactive map containing open data sets from federally funded community-based initiatives across the country.1 According to the White House, the map's goal is to offer "a more interactive view of our community based initiatives around the country."2 The map visualizes community-based initiatives and includes demographic information.
 Updates to the map are intended to help members of civil society and other interested stakeholders track initiative progress in a centralized location, fill data gaps at the local level, and contribute to civic innovations that benefit society in a variety of ways.